senkoraku552/Nilearn_extend_study_fmri/README.md

 # Nilearn_extend_exsamples_fmri
-extend application exercises of fmri by nilearn
+Extend application exercises of fmri by nilearn

-this project only used personal for the application project

-origin source coubld be found at nilearn website
+This project only used personal for the application project Origin source coubld be found at nilearn website

-which includes canICA or Dictionary learning and the functional connective
+Which includes canICA or Dictionary learning and the functional connective

 URL=https://nilearn.github.io/stable/auto_examples/index.html

+# Acknowladge
+Nilearn enables approachable and versatile analyses of brain volumes.
+It provides statistical and machine-learning tools, with instructive documentation & friendly community.

+It supports general linear model (GLM) based analysis and leverages the scikit-learn Python toolbox for multivariate statistics with applications such as predictive modeling, classification, decoding, or connectivity analysis.

 ## for further information about nilearn
 # Machine learning for neuroimaging with scikit-learn